ProfMoo/home/remote-storage/README.md

 ## TODO

-Add Sops key to the managed state here if I end up using Sops
+Add Sops key to the managed state here if I end up using Sops.
+Can use [this article](https://medium.com/mercos-engineering/secrets-as-a-code-with-mozilla-sops-and-aws-kms-d069c45ae1b9) to get specific permissions needed to use the KMS key.